 New York City Harbor

 Operated by Statue Cruises, the ferry departs from Battery Park in Lower Manhattan.
 Explore the Statue of Liberty first then re-board the ferry to tour Ellis Island, an additional stop.
-First ferry leaves at 9:00 a.m. and last one departs at 3:00 p.m. with extended hours during peak seasons.
-Ferry ticket required for everyone and admission based on age.
+The first ferry leaves at 9:00 a.m., and the last one departs at 3:00 p.m. with extended hours during peak seasons.

 Statue Cruises also operates a Statue of Liberty Ferry from New Jersey.